John Greyson: Career

+The copyright issues that came out of creating The Making of Monsters inspired documentary segments in his film Un©ut (1997), which explored debates around how copyright law affects artists, outing public figures (with the example of Pierre Trudeau), and circumcision.

+He is best known for the feature-length films Zero Patience and Lilies.
+His other films include Un©ut (1997), The Law of Enclosures (1999), and Proteus (2003).
+He has also directed for television, including episodes of Queer as Folk, Made in Canada, and Paradise Falls.

 In 2003, Greyson and composer David Wall created Fig Trees, a video opera for gallery installation, about the struggles of South African AIDS activist Zackie Achmat.
 In 2009, a film version of Fig Trees was released.
 This film, a feature-length documentary opera, premiered at the Berlinale as part of its Panorama section, where it won the Teddy Award for Best Documentary.

 In 2007, Greyson was the recipient of the Bell Award in Video Art.
 The award committee stated: "John Greyson is perhaps best known to a general public as a feature film director.
 He shoots his 'film' projects on video with trademark video post-production techniques, thus colonizing the space of cinema with the aesthetics of video.
 An incisive social and political critic, Mr. Greyson is in fact one of the leaders in the AIDS activist video movement, among others.
 Mr. Greyson has supported the practice in many ways and he influences many emerging artists."
 In 2013, Greyson released Murder in Passing, a murder mystery series which aired as 30-second episodes on Pattison Outdoor Advertising's video screens in the Toronto Transit Commission subway system and as a web series.

 The Perils of Pedagogy: The Works of John Greyson was published in 2013.
 The book includes some of his writing as well as scholarly essays about his work from across his career.
-One essay quotes scholar Wyndham Wise saying that Greyson's work displays a ‘‘unique combination of wit and didacticism.’’
+One essay quotes scholar Wyndham Wise saying that Greyson's work displays a "unique combination of wit and didacticism."

 In 2020, he released the short film Prurient as part of the Greetings from Isolation project.
 In 2021, his experimental short International Dawn Chorus Day had its world premiere at the Berlin International Film Festival, where it won the Teddy Award for best LGBTQ-themed short film.

+In 2022, Greyson’s eighth feature, Photo Booth, had its world premiere at the 15th Toronto Palestine Film Festival.
+The film follows two Palestinian queer activists, who, along with novelist Jean Genet, attempt to sabotage the Eurovision Song Contest, being held in Jericho.
+The film was billed as “a split-screen documentary opera,” and included interviews from Ghadir Shafie, Judith Butler, and Ali Abunimah, among others.
+Greyson describes Photo Booth as his “BDS manifesto.”

+Greyson’s film Door Prize (2024) had its world premiere at the 2025 Images Festival in Toronto, Ontario.
+The film is about a trans bike courier, named Mars, who is killed by an SUV, and the true crime spectacle that follows his death.